dannyevers83/teamable/README.md

 ### To run the tests execute

 npm run test

+### To run the application, execute

+npm run start

 ### To package the application, execute

 npm pack

 Application runs on port 3000